PrashanthAmbure/PrashanthAmbure.github.io/_posts/2016-07-16-salesforce-webservice-connector.md

 ---
 layout: post
-title: Salesforce Web Services connector from Java
+title: Salesforce Web Services Connector from Java
 ---

 The intent of this blog is to understand the concept of accessing your own Salesforce org's information programmatically.
-To use this blog one should be familiar with SOAP and RESTFul WebServices.
+To use this blog one should be familiar with SOAP WebServices.
 Salesforce provides different API's for different needs of accessing your salesforce org's details.
-In this blog we will learn how to use SOAP API as this stands the foundation for the rest web services.
+In this blog we will learn how to use SOAP API as this stands the foundation for the RESTFul WebServices.

 # SOAP API

-To retrieve, update or delete records, such as `ACCOUNT` object.
+To retrieve, update or delete records, such as `ACCOUNT` object(pre-defined or built salesforce object) we can use this API.
 Any language that supports WebServices can help us to perform this operation.
-I've a sample java program implemented in which uses SOAP API to perform standard CRUD opertaions on _**ACCOUNT**_ object.
+I've a sample java program implemented which uses SOAP API to perform standard CRUD opertaions on _**ACCOUNT**_ object.
 Please follow the below steps.

 ## Prepare to integrate JAVA app with SOAP API.